mo10serek/CST_8916_Final_Project/README.md

 pip install -r requirements.txt
 ```

 After installing python, make the 3 sensors in IoT Hub that is explained in the Azure IoT Hub Configuration and then take the connection string from each of them and passed each corresponding python file.
-In the first terminal, run sensor1.py and you will see the list of sent messages.
+In the first terminal, run sensor1.py by writing this `python sensor1.py` and you will see the list of sent messages.
 Then make two terminals and run:

 ```
 python3 -m venv venv